 Skip to content

-Flour is the most widely grown of all crops and the cereal with the highest monetary yield, leaving it vulnerable to economically motivated adulteration.
+Flour is the most widely grown crop globally and is the cereal with the highest monetary yield, leaving it vulnerable to economically motivated adulteration.

 The popularity of common wheat flour in food production has seen it displacing many of the other wheat, barley, and rye species that were once commonly used for bread making, particularly in Europe.